2013-2014 Fordham Theatre Program's Audition Schedule

 LOS ANGELES, CA

-Time requirement: Maximum of 1 1/2 minutes for each monologue (or 3 minutes total)
+Time Requirement: Maximum of 1.5 minutes each for each monologue (or 3 minutes total)

-Pease time your monologues!
+Please time your monologue!
 We will be adhering strictly to this time limit; running over the 1 1/2 minute time limit will result in someone from the faculty cutting you off and will not reflect favorably on your audition.

 Choice of material is so important.
 Choose material that you LOVE.
 Choose a character and a play that you are passionate about.